Blurred Lines: Critical reception

+Some reviews, however, were more positive.
 Jim Farber, writing for New York Daily News, called the song "irresistible" and mentioned it had an "utter lack of pretense".
 In her review for The Christian Science Monitor, Nekesa Mumbi Moody labeled the song as "undeniable", and wrote that it had become a "cultural flashpoint".
 The staff of The New Zealand Herald lauded the track as "cool" and "inventive".
 The Ledger's James C. McKinley Jr praised "Blurred Lines" as a "catchy come-on".
-Brendon Veevers for Renowned for Sound remarked the track "really shows off Thicke's vocal dexterity as he bends and blends playfully within 4 minutes of seductive, sexually charged beats and hooks alongside fellow heavyweights T.I and hit-maker Pharrell".
-The staff of Rolling Stone place it at number 50 on their 100 Best Songs of 2013, saying "thanks to its lascivious, Pharrell-spun hook, it held the whole world in its slightly skeevy grasp all summer long".
+Brendon Veevers, writing for Renowned for Sound, emphasized Thicke's vocal range and the track's blend of rhythms with help from T.I. and Williams.
+The staff of Rolling Stone ranked the track at number 50 on their list of the "100 Best Songs of 2013", noting its popularity during the summer and crediting its success because of Willams' hook.

 Accolades

-"Blurred Lines" has been nominated for multiple awards.
-"Blurred Lines" was nominated for Record of the Year and Best Pop Duo/Group Performance at the 56th Annual Grammy Awards.
-The song was nominated for Best Collaboration at the 2014 BET Awards.
-It was nominated for Hip-Hop/R&B Song of the Year at the 2014 iHeartRadio Music Awards and Single of the Year at the 2013 American Music Awards.
-It was nominated for was Best Collaboration and Best Song of the Summer at the 2013 MTV Video Music Awards while also nominated for Best Song at the 2013 MTV Europe Music Awards.
+"Blurred Lines" was nominated for multiple awards.
+It was nominated for Record of the Year and Best Pop Duo/Group Performance at the 56th Annual Grammy Awards, and for Best Collaboration at the 2014 BET Awards.
+It was nominated for Hip-Hop/R&B Song of the Year at the 2014 iHeartRadio Music Awards, and Single of the Year at the 2013 American Music Awards.
+It was nominated for Best Collaboration and Best Song of the Summer at the 2013 MTV Video Music Awards, and for Best Song at the 2013 MTV Europe Music Awards.
 "Blurred Lines" won Top Hot 100 Song, Top Digital Song, Top Radio Song, and Top R&B Song at the 2014 Billboard Music Awards.
-It also won an award for Song of the Year and Best Collaboration at the 2013 Soul Train Music Awards and Outstanding Duo or Group at the 45th NAACP Image Awards.
+It also won an award for Song of the Year and Best Collaboration at the 2013 Soul Train Music Awards, and Outstanding Duo or Group at the 45th NAACP Image Awards.